infomanc3r/Assignment-Review-Service/README.md

-# Bloom Code Camp LMS
+# Assignment Review Service

-## Welcome to the Backend Repository for Bloom Code Camp LMS, an assignment review app!
+## Welcome to the Backend Repository for the Assignment Review Service, a single-page-application built for students to submit assignments and reviewers to review them!
 To set this project up you will need to clone it to your local computer and make sure to have the prereqiosites of...
 - docker / dockerdesktop
 - docker compose